hvelab/building-websites-with-gitlab-es/episodes/03-gitlab-pages.md

 ~~~
 {: .language-bash }

-Ad keep working in your cloned directory.
+And keep working in your cloned directory.
 You can add and edit your files via `vim` or from any editor that you like -
 it doesn't have to be launched from the terminal, but remember to keep the terminal open for when you will have to push
 the changes back to the remote.